 Student

-Print Last First
+Print Last First Grade

-School Grade

 Sport Coach

 Home Phone: Please indicate best way to contact.

 Mother's Name: Phone:

 Mother's Email: Cell:

 Father's Name: Phone:

 Father's Email: Cell:

 Other Contact:

 Name and Relationship:

 Student Information: Date of Birth: Physician:

 Physician's Phone #:

 Allergies:

-Fpipen?
-Yes No W /here will it be?
+Where will it be?

 Inhaler?
-Yes No Where will it be?
+Yes No V Where will it be?

 Chronic Illness?

 Regular medications?

-Date of last Tetanus Imm:
+Date of last Tetanus Imn n:

 Hospital or facility where I prefer my son/daughter be taken in an emergency:

-(Name and Location of facility)
+(Name and Location of t acility)

-Concussion History List of date(s) of any previous concussions: 1
+List of date(s) of any pre vious concussion

+2

 3

+4

-(You are required to report any concussion(s) sustained that are not listed or are sustained during the including those that occur during a GHSA activity/event, and concussions occurring outside of the scativities.)
+occur during a GHS stained that are not listed or are sustained during the A activity/event, and concussions occurring outside

-Medical Authorization/Consent
+orization/Consent

 Insurance Company:

 Policy / Consumer No

-I, authorize all medical, surgical, di iagnostic, and
+I, authorize all medical, surgical, ay be performed or prescribed by a treating

-hospital procedures as may be performed or prescribed by a treating physician f if I cannot be reached in an emergency. or
+emergency. if I cannot be reached in an

+emergency.

+Date Signature

-Date Signature (Legal Parent or Guardian) -
+(Legal Parent or Guardian)

 Address: